Posted By

 Employees to repay the cost of fuel used for private travel

-Use the correct AFR/AER or higher to calculate how much your employees must repay the business for fuel used for private travel.
+Use the correct HMRC advisory fuel rate or higher to calculate how much your employees must repay the business for fuel used for private travel.
 Fuel benefit charges apply when an employee’s private fuel is paid for by the business, so it is important to ensure private mileage is recorded and reimbursed accurately to prevent a charge from arising.

 If you can show that the full cost of private fuel is covered by employees repaying at a lower mileage rate, then AFRs are not required.

-HMRC reviews AFR and AER quarterly and considers MPG figures and fuel prices.
-The new rates as of 1 March 2024 are below.
+HMRC reviews fuel and electric advisory rates quarterly and considers MPG figures and fuel prices.
+The new rates as of 1 June 2026 are below.

 Petrol & LPG